zorem/customizer-framework/README.md

 After, Download this repo from the link. you need to unzip this zip file and copy the <code>customizer</code> folder in your plugin.

-Then, Add the following code to include the main plugin file in your plugin's.
+Then, Add the following code to include in the main plugin file of your plugin's.

 <pre><code>
   //Hooks